parryc/thevoid/templates/leflan/language_azeri.md

 : the home of, "chez".
 Takes additional case and suffixes.

 kimi
-: like.
+: like, as soon as.

 haqqında
 : about.

 ilə
 : with (both comitative and instrumental).
 Occasionally, when preceded by a word ending in a consonant, it will become the suffix `-lA`.
 This is most often used with people.
 For objects or "who", the LOC suffic `-dA` is used.
+Colloquially, this is often `-nAn`.

 üçün
 : for, for the purpose of.
 Expresses intent when used with an infinitive.